When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Contraceptive Use Statistics

-First, we’ll look at the prevalence of contraceptive use both worldwide and in the U.S.
+Here is a look at the prevalence of contraceptive use globally and within the United States.

-1. Worldwide contraceptive prevalence: As of 2022, the estimated prevalence of any contraceptive method worldwide was 65 percent.
-This amounts to 1.1 billion women.
-About 58 percent of married or in-union women use a modern method of birth control, such as the pill, patch, or IUD.
+1. Worldwide contraceptive prevalence: As of 2022, the estimated prevalence of any contraceptive method worldwide sat at 65 percent.
+This amounts to roughly 1.1 billion women.
+About 58 percent of married or in-union women currently rely on modern birth control methods like the pill, patch, or IUD.

-2. Increase of birth control in 20 years: From the year 2000 until 2021, there was an increase in birth control usage from 900 million to 1.1 billion women.
-During the same period, the number of those using modern methods rose from 663 million to 851 million.
+2. Massive growth over two decades: From 2000 to 2021, global birth control usage jumped from 900 million to 1.1 billion women.
+During this same window, the number of people opting for modern methods rose significantly from 663 million to 851 million.

-6. Twenty-one percent use ‘at the time’ birth control: Twenty-one percent of users between 15 and 49 years old used ‘at the time’ birth control, such as condoms, fertility awareness, withdrawal, and emergency contraception.
+6. “In the moment” methods: Twenty-one percent of users in the 15 to 49 age bracket rely on coital-dependent birth control.
+This includes condoms, fertility awareness, withdrawal, and emergency contraception.

-8. Most women have used birth control at some point: Ninety percent of women between 18 and 64 have used contraception at some point (5).
-Seventy-six percent of women have used more than one method throughout their life.
+8. Lifetime usage is extremely high: Ninety percent of women between 18 and 64 have used contraception at some point in their lives (5).
+Furthermore, 76 percent of women have tried more than one method over time.

 Birth Control Effectiveness and Failure Rates

-1. Effectiveness of long-acting reversible contraceptive (LARC) methods: LARC methods are among some of the most effective as they don’t have a ‘typical use’ rate.
-They only allow for perfect use since the user doesn’t have to remember to take them.
+1. LARC methods top the charts: Long-acting reversible contraceptive (LARC) methods are incredibly reliable because they remove user error.
 The contraceptive implant, hormonal coil, and copper coil are all more than 99 percent effective (6).

 Birth Control Education and Access

-1. Formal sex education in teenagers: Most teenagers (96 percent of females and 97 percent of males) have had formal sex education before they were 18 years old (13).
-Forty-seven percent of girls had sex education before high school compared to 38 percent of boys.
+1. High rates of formal sex ed: The vast majority of teenagers (96 percent of females and 97 percent of males) receive some formal sex education before age 18 (12).
+However, timing differs, with 47 percent of girls receiving it before high school compared to 38 percent of boys.

-5. How birth control aids education: Birth control has been found to advance a woman’s educational opportunities.
-Being able to access the birth control pill before 21 is the most influential factor in enabling a woman to stay in college (15).
-In fact, between 1969 and 1980, the college dropout rate among women who had access to the birth control pill was 35 percent lower than those who didn’t.
+6. Staying in school: Access to the pill before age 21 is cited as the most influential factor in enabling women to stay in college (14).
+Between 1969 and 1980, the dropout rate for women with pill access was 35 percent lower than those without.

-9. Contraceptive desert explained: There should be one health center per 1,000 women.
-Contraceptive deserts are defined as one health center per 5,000 women or more.
+10. Defining a desert: Ideally, there should be one health center per 1,000 women.
+A contraceptive desert is defined as a region with one health center serving 5,000 or more women.

 Side Effects and Health Considerations